Advanced Optometry, 113 Wickham Tce Brisbane City Qld 4000

 SLOW THE PROGRESSION

-The scientific community's understanding of short-sightedness (myopia) has changed.
+The eyecare community's understanding of short-sightedness (myopia) has changed.
 Myopia used to be thought of as a condition which was unable to be influenced however we now know that with intervention we can significantly reduce the rate in which is progresses.

 The most common form of myopia occurs when the eye grows too long for its optical system comprising of the eye's cornea, lens and internal fluids.
 A fraction of a millimeter in excessive length can create a substantial amount of myopic blur.